 A cloud of doubt begins to darken my mind.
 Aware of what was happening, I battle back as I have practiced so often in the past.

 “What if I told you that someone would come along and use the internet to unite people in a way never before considered possible Lauryn?”

-“I’d say that you are right,” Lauryn replies, “Someone will come along and destroy it.
+“I’d say that you are right,” she replies.
+“Someone will come along and destroy it.
 Like I said.”

-Broken slightly by her doomsday prophecy, but understanding it far too well, I slide my own chess piece into position.
+Broken slightly by her confidence in this doomsday prophecy, but understanding it far too well, I slide my own chess piece into position.

-Looking into my eyes, Lauryn does not respond to this statement.
-Not often is she lost for words, but something in what I just said hit home because I see her make a conscious choice not to fight me on it any further.
+Lauryn stares back at me—thinking—but does not respond to this statement.
+Not often is she lost for words, but something in what I have just said hit home because I see Lauryn make a conscious choice not to fight me on it any further.
 For a moment I feel like the adult and not the child.
 Maybe she wants to believe me?
-A hopeful voice inside my head thinks….
+A hopeful voice inside my head wonders….

 The Teacher’s Playlist: